 It’s also important to remember that each social media channel has its own audience and engagement method, so what works for one won’t always work elsewhere.
 Aside from the different user bases, each site will have its own platform for running ads, offering a range of formats depending on what you want to achieve.

 For example, Facebook offers a range of ad formats, including image, video and story ads, while LinkedIn offers longer-format sponsored content, as well as message and dynamic ads.
 Meanwhile, an Instagram Stories ad is a good location to place a video ad for maximum effect.

 There’s no simple answer to the question of which social media channels will work best for you.
-You;’ll have to answer questions about who you wish to target and how wide a net you intend to cast.
+You’ll have to answer questions about who you wish to target and how wide a net you intend to cast.

 For example, you may think the widest reach will be beneficial to your marketing activities, which may lead you towards the likes of Facebook and Twitter.
 But this may not necessarily be the case.
 It can sometimes be beneficial to focus your efforts on smaller platforms if that’s where your target audience is more likely to be found.